Got a moody teenager?

 3. Stay appropriate

-You need to stay appropriate even when your teenager is not acting nice.
+You need to stay appropriate even when your teenager is not acting nicely.
 I know, I know…it’s REALLY hard.
 I have lost it a few times.
 When you do lose your temper, you need to apologize even when your teen doesn’t want to apologize.

 Teach your teen how to act, so he can get what he wants in an appropriate way.
 The goal is to reasonably talk through a situation.
 Not escalate the situation with your bad behavior too.

 4. Refuse to let rejection define you